FritzFlorian/bachelor-thesis-code/Readme.md

 The following sections will cover installing the project and running it.
-More details of both the [reversi module](reversi/Readme.md)and the [reversialphazero module](reversialphazero/Readme.md) can be found in the readme in their subfolders.
+More details of both the [reversi module](reversi/Readme.md) and the [reversialphazero module](reversialphazero/Readme.md) can be found in the readme in their subfolders.

 Please follow the [Quick Start](#quick-start) if you know python, pip and virtualenv.
-More details on specific installation steps can be found in the [troubleshooting](#troubleshooting) section.
+More details on specific installation steps can be found in the [Troubleshooting](#troubleshooting) section.

 ## Quick Start